the PLANT A TREE PROJECT HAS BEEN CONCLUDED.

 The partnership with Tree Nation ended in March 2024.

-Trees stand for life, balance, animal and human sustenance-we are proud to have planted 10,000 trees and made our small contribution to planet earth.
+Trees are synonymous with life, balance, animal and human sustenance-we are proud to have planted 10,000 trees and made our small contribution to planet earth.

 THE PROCOSMET PROJECT